DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 ## assoc-aggregate.wdl
 This one has the most significant differences by far.
 Some tasks have their outputs changed to better comply with the strict output limitations of WDL, and subsequent tasks include processing to account for those changed outputs.
 As such the input and output of some tasks are not one-to-one of their CWL equivalent tasks.

-### Miscellanous
+### Miscellaneous
 * loadContents: Some of the outputs in the CWL at first look like they are globbing .txt files, but they actually are using loadContents, which works like this: For each file matched in glob, read up to the first 64 KiB of text from the file  and place it in the contents field of the file object for manipulation by outputEval.
 So, the CWL's call for self[0].contents would be the first 64 KiB of the 0th file to match the .txt glob.
 That would be segments.txt in the prepare segments tasks.
 Therefore the WDL mimics this by just reading segments.txt

 * This pipeline features heavy usage of the twice localized workaround.
-(Interestingly, some steps in the CWL actually use the same or a similiar workaround, so sometimes this isn't a difference but rather a case of simultaneous invention.)
+(Interestingly, some steps in the CWL actually use the same or a similar workaround, so sometimes this isn't a difference but rather a case of simultaneous invention.)

 ### High-level overview
 ![Table showing high-level overview of tasks in the CWL versus the WDL.
 Information is summarized in text.](https://raw.githubusercontent.com/DataBiosphere/analysis_pipeline_WDL/assoc-agg-part2/_documentation_/for%20developers/assoc_agg_cwl_vs_wdl.png)